BoomerangProject/boomerang-old/packages/web-plugin/README.md

 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

 In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
-This approach would also slow down the production builds.
+This approach would also slow down the production build.

 ## Alternatives to Ejecting